tekknolagi/tekknolagi.github.com/_posts/2024-01-10-typed-c-extensions.md

 $
 ```

-Okay so the output is a little fudged since I actually measured this with
+Okay so the text output is a little fudged since I actually measured this with
 `hyperfine`, but you get the idea.
 CPython takes a very respectable 850ms to go
 back and forth with C *10 million times*.